-1. Place the gear shift lever in neutral.
+1. Place the remote control lever / gear shift lever in neutral.

-Slightly tilt the outboard motor up to the desired position using the power trim / tilt switch.
+Slightly tilt the outboard motor up to the desired position using the power trim and tilt switch / power tilt switch.

-To return the outboard motor to the normal running position, press the power trim / tilt switch and slowly tilt the outboard motor down.
+To return the outboard motor to the normal running position, press the power trim and tilt switch / power tilt switch and slowly tilt the outboard motor down.

-Cruising in other conditions

-Cruising in salt water
+Cruising in other conditions Cruising in salt water

-After operating in salt water, wash out the cooling water passages with fresh water to prevent them from becoming clogged with salt deposits.
+After operating in salt water, flush the cooling water passages with fresh water to prevent them from becoming clogged with salt deposits.

-For cooling system flushing instructions, see page 42.
+For cooling system flushing instructions, see page 49.